 This bill establishes the College Mental Health Services Trust Account and appropriates \$40,000,000 annually to that account funding that would otherwise be allocated to Mental Health Services Act Prevention and Early Intervention Programs, and would continuously appropriate those funds to the Department of Health Care Services to create a grant program for public community colleges, colleges, and universities to improve access to mental health services on campus, as specified.
-The bill would require campuses that have been awarded grants annually to report on the use of grant funds.
+The bill would require campuses that have been awarded grants to report annually on the use of grant funds and to post that information on their Internet Web sites.
 The bill would also require the Department of Health Care Services to submit a report to the Legislature evaluating the impact of the program, as specified.